JKel2021/Quant_Finance/README.md

 BS_PDE_Solver_Crank_Nicolson.ipynb:
 First attempt at a semi-implicit PDE solver.
 This is using the Crank-Nicolson method.
 At this stage the error is staying relatively constant.
 Derivative approximations are a forward time and the spatial derivatives are an average across the time domain.

+STAT_2004 Project.Rmd: R code for a project completed for STAT2004 - Analytics for observational data.
+Looking at various statistical methods to predict average life expectancy of a country.